Sinclair Family of Wainuiomata

 After departing the ship, they journeyed on foot to Port Nicholson, arriving around January 22nd, 1840, coinciding with the arrival of the immigrant ship “Aurora.”
 Crawford later returned to New South Wales in 1846, leaving Hugh in Wellington.
 There, he purchased land in Lowry Bay in 1844, following encouragement from a friend, Dr. Taylor.
 Hugh managed Mrs. Jackson’s estate after James Jackson’s passing in 1846 until her return to England around 1859.

-The family lived in “Northbrook“, the family’s residence, where most of the children were born. in 1871, Hugh Sinclair died and was buried in the Sinclair Cemetery near what is now, Hine Road Recreational Area.
+The family lived in “Northbrook“, the family’s residence, where most of the children were born.
+In 1871, Hugh Sinclair died and was buried in the Sinclair Cemetery near what is now, Hine Road Recreation Area.
 Later in 1878, Hugh’s wife passed on in 1878 and was buried there also with three other family members being buried there and two other individuals including Richard Prouse IV.
+John Sinclair died in 6th of June 1925.

 Norman Sinclair, Duncan’s son, moved to Lowry Bay in 1881 and later Duncan John Sinclair and a Captain Mowlem bought Lowry Bay or part of it for for £3500, which included the Governor’s (Sir William Jervois) residence.
 After four years, they resettled in Palmerston North, where Duncan Sinclair made significant contributions to local engineering projects and civic activities until his passing on December 20th, 1920.